 What to expect:

-During the first visit, dentists typically examine the erupting teeth and try to determine whether there will be any issues.
-The dentist will make a note of what to monitor and advise you on how often your little one should be visiting.
+During the first visit, Dentists typically examine the erupting teeth and try to determine whether there will be any dental issues.
+The Dentist will make a note of what to monitor and advise you on how often your little one should be visiting the Dentist’s office.
 They will also advise you on medications and methods to ease the pain and discomfort of teething and give you some advice on feeding and nutrition so that the milk teeth grow strong and healthy.

 These feeding tips are extremely important.
 The milk teeth do fall out later in life, but their cavities and structural issues cause a lot of pain and can have an impact on the development of the permanent teeth – especially if teeth are lost.

-Your dentist can also guide you on which foods are safe for your baby to consume, and which oral hygiene habits you should employ.
-Children are susceptible to cavities and decay at this age, so it is important that you adequately clean your child’s teeth in between feedings to avoid Early Childhood Caries – which is what they call any missing, decayed or filled teeth in children under 6 years old.
-If any of these are present in children under 3 years old, it is categorised as Severe.
+Your Dentist can also guide you on which foods are safe for your baby to consume, and which oral hygiene habits you should employ.
+Children are susceptible to cavities and decay at that age, so it is important that you adequately clean your child’s teeth in between feedings to avoid early childhood caries; which is what they call any missing, decayed or filled teeth in children under the age of six.
+If any of these are present in children under three years of age, it is categorised as severe.

 Milk and formula are culprits in these cases – they tend to pool in the mouth for long periods of time.
 Bacteria in the mouth feeds on the sugar in the milk and produces acid, which will erode the tooth structure.